 - Connect the Looker Studio integration and build a master template dashboard using the performance-overview, competitor-metrics, and tag-performance data sources with a client brand selector control at the top.
 Duplicate the template for each client, lock the brand filter, and share the link with each client’s stakeholder team.
 The travel clients get an additional local-insights data source panel showing regional AI visibility across their destination markets.

-- Create Workspace > Shares for the three clients who need access to GEO data but do not have Qwairy seats — locked views showing their brand’s visibility on their key topics, updated daily, accessible via a bookmarked link.
+- Create Workspace > Shared Links for the three clients who need access to GEO data but do not have Qwairy seats — locked views showing their brand’s visibility on their key topics, updated daily, accessible via a bookmarked link.
 One fashion client’s CMO bookmarks their share link and checks it every Monday morning before the team standup.

 Go Further